 4. Keep the connect

-Having a “buddy” or a mentor in the first few days at a new place, is a source of reassurance for all new hires.
-Making proper introductions with team mates, colleagues and managers help to build connections and help ease the strain of socialising.
-Processes can be set up for managers and team mates to help new hires integrate with the company culture, letting them in on company norms and work ethics.
+Having a “buddy” or a mentor in the first few days at a new place is a source of reassurance for all new hires.
+Making proper introductions with teammates, colleagues, and managers help to build connections and help ease the strain of socializing.
+Processes can be set up for managers and teammates to help new hires integrate with the company culture, letting them in on company norms and work ethics.
 Having a mentor or a buddy helps anchor the new employee to company culture and traditions, and intricacies that otherwise would be awkward for a new hire.

 5. Keep it fun

-Keeping it simple and clear, distinct and fun and always maintaining the connect would help ease the induction process for a new hire.
-Working on an onboarding and reviewing its effectiveness is also crucial.
+Keeping it simple and clear, distinct, and fun and always maintaining the connect would help ease the induction process for a new hire.
+Working on onboarding and reviewing its effectiveness is also crucial.